fan-ziqi/robot_lab/README.md

   </tbody>
 </table>

-Train AMP for Unitree G1
+Train AMP for Unitree G1 (The training effect has not been verified, and the issues in this environment will not be answered)

 ```bash
 # Train
 python scripts/skrl/train.py --task RobotLab-Isaac-G1-AMP-Dance-Direct-v0 --algorithm AMP --headless